 enrolling.
 A second ballet class is required in order to be placed on pointe.

-Tap (Beginning at age 8)
+Tap (beginning at age 11)

 *Tap students are encouraged to study ballet and jazz.

-Jazz (Beginning at age 8)
+Jazz (beginning at age 11)

 Jazz is America's gift to the world of dance.
 Jazz has borrowed from all other forms of dance to form a technique and style all it's own.

 *Jazz students are encouraged to study ballet and tap.

-Modern (Beginning at age 10)
+Modern (beginning at age 11)

 Doris Humphrey & Lester Horton.
-Movement improvisation is introduced
+Movement improvisation is introduced as the student advances.

 *Modern students are encouraged to study ballet.

-Hip Hop (Beginning at age 8)
+Hip Hop (Beginning at age 9)

 *Hip Hop students are encouraged to study jazz.

-Acrobatics (Beginning at age 7)
+Acrobatics (Beginning at age 9)

 class followed by progression in fundamental acrobatic dance moves.

-RPDC Competition Team (Beginning at age 8)
+RPDC Competition Team (Beginning at age 9)